monicamarshall/django_rest_framework_jwt_RS256/README.md

 When these endpoints are accessed, an error message is returned, even after succesful authentication/authorization.  "detail": "Authentication credentials were not provided."

 With curl, the http requests with the token in the Authorization header are susseccuful.
 In order to access protected api urls you must include the Authorization: JWT <your_token> header.
 JWT to prefix the authorization token is the default prefix.
-The default prefix can be overriddent in settings.py with JWT_AUTH_HEADER_PREFIX = 'Bearer'.
+The default prefix can be overridden in settings.py with JWT_AUTH_HEADER_PREFIX = 'Bearer'.

 $ curl -H "Authorization: JWT <your_token>" http://localhost:8088/hello/